pat/gyoza/README.md

 ## Credits

-Copyright (c) 2013, Combustion is developed and maintained by [Pat Allan](http://freelancing-gods.com), and is released under the open MIT Licence.
+Copyright (c) 2013, Gyoza is developed and maintained by [Pat Allan](http://freelancing-gods.com), and is released under the open MIT Licence.
 It began its life at [Rails Camp 3 New Zealand](http://railscamps.com).